 - For entities only: List the number of “Responsible Persons”

 - For entities only: List each “Responsible Person” An ATF Form 5320.23 Responsible Person Questionnaire must be completed by each Responsible Person and submitted along with the Form 1 application.

 - Enter your method of payment.
 If you use a check, you can see when it was cashed to help track your Form 1 progress and you don’t need to use the second copy of the form in the document to hide your credit card information from the law enforcement agency.

-- Completed ATF Form 1
+- TWO COPIES of your completed ATF Form 1

 - Passport photo